 Interviews can be nerve wracking and it’s important that you make a good impression to put yourself in good stead for being selected as the right person for the job.

-There are certain common job interview mistakes that you want to do your best to avoid.
+However, factors such as nerves or just a lack of organisation can jeopardise this and there are certain common job interview mistakes that you want to do your best to avoid.
 Making any one of these can hurt your chances of getting the job or have the employer hire another candidate who didn’t make these common job interview mistakes.

 Wrinkled or stained clothing will be noticed a mile away.
 No matter how nice the rest of your outfit is, if you have a stain on one part, it will ruin your entire look.
-Plus, it’s a dead giveaway for you lack of attention to detail.
-If you’ve ever hear the saying, “how you do anything is how you do everything,” it could hold more true in this situation.
+Plus, it’s a dead giveaway for your lack of attention to detail.
+If you’ve ever hear the saying, “how you do anything is how you do everything,” it could hold more truth in this situation.

-2. Not being prepared with your questions and answers.
+2. Not being prepared

 Before you go into your interview, you should always go over some questions you think you could be asked.
 While you don’t want your answers to sound rehearsed, you definitely want to sound prepared.
 If you are asked a question and don’t give an intelligent answer to it, the employer will most likely move on to the next candidate.